Display and referential questions: Communicative performance

 Display questions are more directive than authentic questions, and they promote greater ability in thinking by spurring students to have to back up their contribution.
 Utilising display questions that build on previous statements made by the students in a rephrased or simplified form facilitates the production of a more elaborate dialogue.
 As output is an important part of language learning, pushed output is necessary in classrooms to engage the students and encourage them to talk in the language they are learning.
 There is a need to determine the effects of the question types on communicative classroom interaction and student output.
 Its effectiveness correlates to the authenticity in the second language classroom.

 Referential questions are often seen as a way to add meaningful usage of a language.
 Output from the students solicited from referential questions appear three times as much than other question types, especially so for beginner classes, even though beginner language students were expected to interact less due to the limited knowledge of the language.
-When learners were asked referential questions, responses are found to be significantly longer and syntactically complex.
+When learners were asked referential questions, responses were found to be significantly longer and syntactically complex.
 Non-verbal communication and the need to use a dictionary also increased when responding to referential questions.
-Learners themselves are found to be more interested in referential question activity and agree that it is more conducive in bringing higher quality and quantity output, and also motivated interaction.
+Learners themselves are found to be more interested in referential question activity and agree that it is more conducive in bringing higher quality and quantity output, and that it also motivated interaction.

 However, there are also studies that found no increase in learner response with referential questions.
 Where learners have little collective knowledge, bombarding students with questions is unlikely to garner increased output.

-There is some evidence that imply that display questions are not as injurious as many think.
-Kachur & Prendergast (1997), cited in Boyd (2006), found that asking 70% of authentic questions resulted in a lack of student participation, while lowering the amount to 32% resulted in the students being more engaged.
+There is some evidence that implies that display questions are not as injurious as many think.
+Kachur & Prendergast (1997), cited in Boyd (2006), found that asking 70% authentic questions resulted in a lack of student participation, while lowering the amount to 32% resulted in the students being more engaged.
 This is explained as due to the ethos of mutual respect that is further studied by Christoph & Nystrand (2001).
 It is stated that in a classroom with mutual respect, the teachers and students are not inclined to introduce new topics.
 Instead, they extend topical episodes by being invested in listening and responding to the utterances of others.